eyedz9/ad-legends-collaborator/technology-seniors.md

 # Embracing the Digital Age: A Senior's Journey Through Modern Technology

-[Complete narrative content about technology...]
+[Full narrative content about technology adoption and digital literacy...]